Lu Keran

-Lu Keran (陆柯燃; Korean: 루커란; born Lu Jie [陆婕]; November 7, 1995), is a Chinese singer and dancer.
-She is a former member of Chinese girl group THE9 after finishing ninth in iQIYI's survival reality program Youth With You 2.
-She is also the leader of girl group Fanxy Red.
+Lu Keran (陆柯燃; Korean: 루커란; born Lu Jie [陆婕]; November 7, 1995), better known by her stage name K, is a Chinese singer and dancer.
+She is the leader of girl group Fanxy Red.
+She is also a former member of Chinese girl group The9, after finishing ninth in iQIYI's survival reality program Youth with You 2.

 Early life

-Keran was born on November 7, 1995 in Nanjing, China.
+Keran was born on November 7, 1995, in Nanjing, China.
 She played competitive fencing for six years, and even went to a special athletic academy to be a competitive fencer.